Role of Orthotics

 Many orthotics available from other manufacturers decrease pain but do nothing to maintain the correct balance and alignment of the bones and joints of the feet.
 It is common to see a hard plastic orthotic with a wedge of material under half of the heel, designed to transfer weight to another part of the foot.
 When using this type of hard plastic orthotic, the person’s malfunction is not corrected on a long term basis.

-All of his orthotics are made in his own laboratory and he personally completes several steps, including production of an accurate cast and positive replica of the foot in the correct neutral position; as well as finishing the process to create a device which will function well for each patient and their particular needs.
+All orthotics are made in Dr. Coffin’s own laboratory and he personally completes several steps, including production of an accurate cast and positive replica of the foot in the correct neutral position; as well as finishing the process to create a device which will function well for each patient and their particular needs.

 Dr. Coffin dedicates many hours to making PRI Orthotics and communicates frequently with the therapists and doctors involved.
 He values his relationship with each of the practitioners at the various medical clinics.
 His passion is to work with each therapist to create effective orthotics that will improve people’s function and enhance their lifestyles.